Founding Partner & Attorney at Law

 Lexi is a Richmond, Virginia native and public historian with a background of administrative support roles.
 Lexi helps coordinate the internal operations at CHP.

-Projects & Research Manager
+Projects and Research Manager

 Lucy researches special projects of interest to CHPs’ clients.
 She has a specialty in cultural heritage tourism with a background in national and international tourism policy, research, program and project management.